 Crypto sported its way on the world map

-The world’s first crypto triathlon was organized between the 24th and 28tb of August, in which seven athletes from three countries struggled through a journey of 357 kilometers.
+The world’s first crypto triathlon was organized between the 24th and 28th of August.
+In the event seven athletes from three countries struggled through a journey of 357 kilometers.
 The event was organized to promote the future potential of cryptocurrencies, blockchains and Bitcoin’s original ideals.

 Starting in Switzerland and concluding in Germany, the triathlon comprised of 22 kilometers of swimming, 280 kilometers of cycling and 63 kilometers of running.
 The event was sponsored by bitcoin payments and received much local and international media attention.